Consensys/quorum/docs/Getting Started/Getting-Started-From-Scratch.md

     ```

     You have **successfully** sent a private transaction from node 1 to node 2 !!

+    !!! note
+        if you do not have an valid public key in the array in private-contract.js, you will see the following error when the script in loaded.
+    ```
+    > loadScript("private-contract.js")
+    err creating contract Error: Non-200 status code: &{Status:400 Bad Request StatusCode:400 Proto:HTTP/1.1 ProtoMajor:1      ProtoMinor:1 Header:map[Date:[Mon, 17 Jun 2019 15:23:53 GMT] Content-Type:[text/plain] Content-Length:[73] Server:[Jetty(9.4.z-SNAPSHOT)]] Body:0xc01997a580 ContentLength:73 TransferEncoding:[] Close:false Uncompressed:false Trailer:map[] Request:0xc019788200 TLS:<nil>}
+    ```

 ### Constellation
 1. Build Quorum and install [Constellation](https://github.com/jpmorganchase/constellation/releases) as described in the [getting set up](../Setup%20Overview%20%26%20Quickstart) section.
 Ensure that PATH contains geth, bootnode, and constellation-node binaries